 - Due to the level of boat control required, paddlers need to hold the British Canoeing 2 Star performance award or be of that ability.

 - Be able to swim in normal paddling/coaching clothing suitable for the prevailing conditions.

 Personal clothing and equipment

 Please bring personal clothing and equipment suitable for going afloat or working from the bank appropriate to the weather conditions forecast for the day of the course.
 This should include water/wind proof outerwear and a hat.
 Please also bring personal paddling/coaching equipment, including a buoyancy aid, towline or tow system, throwline, whistle and knife if you have these.

 If you are able to bring your own boat and paddle(s) great, but this is not absolutely necessary as a variety of craft will be available to participants during the course.

-Please also bring your British Canoeing membership card (or evidence of home nation membership) if you have one together with cash or a cheque (payable to British Canoeing) for the certification fee of £5 (£10 non-members).
+Please also bring your British Canoeing membership card (or evidence of home nation membership) if you are paying the reduced course fee.